Lady Bird Johnson: Marriage and family

-A friend in Austin introduced her to Lyndon Baines Johnson, a 26-year-old Congressional aide with political aspirations, working for Congressman Richard Kleberg.
+A friend in Austin introduced her to Lyndon B. Johnson, a 26-year-old Congressional aide with political aspirations, working for Congressman Richard Kleberg.
 Lady Bird recalled having felt "like a moth drawn to a flame".
 Biographer Randall B. Woods attributed Johnson's "neglect of his legal studies" to his courting of Lady Bird.

 On their first date, at the Driskill Hotel, Lyndon proposed.
 Lady Bird did not want to rush into marriage, but he was persistent and did not want to wait.
-Ten weeks later, Lady Bird accepted his proposal.
-The couple married on November 17, 1934, at St. Mark's Episcopal Church in San Antonio, Texas.
+Ten weeks later, she accepted his proposal.
+They got married on November 17, 1934, at St. Mark's Episcopal Church in San Antonio, Texas.

-After she suffered three miscarriages, the couple had two daughters together: Lynda Bird (born 1944) and Luci Baines (born 1947).
+After suffering three miscarriages, the couple had two daughters together: Lynda Bird (born 1944) and Luci Baines (born 1947).
 The couple and their two daughters all shared the initials LBJ.
-Their daughters lived in the White House during their teenage years, under close scrutiny of the media.
+Their daughters lived in the White House during their teenage years, under media scrutiny.

 Lynda Bird married Charles S. Robb in a White House ceremony.
-He was later elected as governor of Virginia and U.S. Senator.
+He was later elected governor of Virginia and U.S. Senator.
 Luci Baines married Pat Nugent in the Basilica of the National Shrine of the Immaculate Conception and, later, Ian Turpin.
 Lady Bird had seven grandchildren and ten great-grandchildren at the time of her death.

-Their marriage, however, suffered due to Lyndon's numerous affairs - in particular, the relationship between Lyndon and Alice Glass.
-This relationship was on-and-off between 1939 and the early years of his presidency, and was eventually ended due to Glass's opposition to the Vietnam war.
+However, their marriage suffered due to Lyndon's numerous affairs—in particular, the relationship between Lyndon and socialite Alice Marsh.
+This relationship was on and off between 1939 and the early years of his presidency and was eventually ended due to Marsh's opposition to the Vietnam War.
 Lady Bird Johnson's awareness of these infidelities was included in her 2007 obituary, noting that Lady Bird "was openly humiliated".
-LBJ would even brag that he had slept with more women than John F. Kennedy.
+Her husband would even brag that he had slept with more women than his predecessor, John F. Kennedy.

 Early politics

 When Lyndon decided to run for Congress from Austin's 10th district, Lady Bird provided the money to launch his campaign.
 She took $10,000 of her inheritance from her mother's estate to help start his political career.
 The couple settled in Washington, D.C., after Lyndon was elected to Congress.
 After he enlisted in the Navy at the outset of the Second World War, Lady Bird ran his congressional office.

 Lady Bird sometimes served as a mediating force between her wilful husband and those he encountered.
-On one occasion after Lyndon had clashed with Dan Rather, then a young Houston, Texas, reporter, Lady Bird followed Rather in her car.
+On one occasion after Lyndon had clashed with Dan Rather, then a young Houston reporter, Lady Bird followed Rather in her car.
 Stopping him, she invited him to return and have some punch, explaining, "That's just the way Lyndon sometimes is."

-During the years of the Johnson presidency, Lyndon in one incident yelled at the White House photographer who failed to show up for a photoshoot with the First Lady.
-She consoled the photographer afterward, who said that, in spite of his feelings against President Johnson, he "would walk over hot coals for Lady Bird."
+During the years of the Johnson presidency, Lyndon, in one incident, yelled at the White House photographer who failed to show up for a photo shoot with the First Lady.
+She consoled the photographer afterward, who said that, despite his feelings against President Johnson, he "would walk over hot coals for Lady Bird."